 What is HUGO?

-HUGO is a framework, designed to convert code and content into static websites.
-It is written in Go, making it exceptionally fast at compiling websites, even those with thousands of pages.
-Here’s how it works:
+It’s a framework written in Go , designed to convert code and content into static websites.
+HUGO is exceptionally fast at compiling websites, even those with thousands of pages.
+It is an excellent choice for projects where speed, security, and simplicity are prioritized.

-• Fast and Efficient: HUGO takes your content, which you can write in Markdown (a lightweight markup language), and your templates, which define the structure and design of your site, and combines them to generate a complete, static website.
+HUGO takes your content, which you can write in Markdown (a lightweight markup language), and your templates, which define the structure and design of your site, and combines them to generate a complete, static website.
 These websites are made up of prebuilt HTML files, making them very fast to load and easy to host.

-• No Database Required: Unlike dynamic site generators that require databases to store your site’s content, HUGO works with files only.
+Unlike dynamic site generators that require databases to store your site’s content, HUGO works with files only.
 This means your website’s content and layout are defined through text files, templates, and configurations without needing a database.
 This simplicity leads to increased security and ease of maintenance.

-• Customizable: HUGO is highly customizable, allowing you to create websites that range from blogs and portfolios to documentation and company websites, all while providing a wide range of themes and plugins to enhance functionality and appearance.
+HUGO is highly customizable, allowing you to create websites that range from blogs and portfolios to documentation and company websites, all while providing a wide range of themes and plugins to enhance functionality and appearance.

-• Live Reloading: It offers a live reload feature, which means you can see the changes you make in real-time as you develop your site.
+It offers a live reload feature, which means you can see the changes you make in real-time as you develop your site.
 This makes the development process more intuitive and faster.

-• Static Site Benefits: Since HUGO generates static websites, these sites are inherently secure, fast, and reliable.
+Since HUGO generates static websites, these sites are inherently secure, fast, and reliable.
 They can be hosted on any web server or services like GitHub Pages, Netlify, and Vercel, often with little to no cost for hosting.

 Step 1: Install HUGO